Intelligence cycle (target-centric approach): Intelligence process

 information.
 The intelligence community often discusses the problems with this pure model and offers multiple approaches to solving them.

 In the pure model, there is limited opportunity for contributors or consumers to ask questions or provide feedback.
 To fully understand what they analyze, analysts should have the opportunity to ask questions about the sources where collectors gathered information.
 Likewise, when the decision-maker receives an intelligence estimate, he or she should have the opportunity to ask questions concerning not only how the analyst reached a particular conclusion, but also questions concerning the reliability of sources.

 Sherman Kent the "father of intelligence analysis," left a legacy in not only his work, but in the faculty members at the Sherman Kent Center.
 The faculty teaches intelligence principles to future intelligence analysts.
 According to Jack Davis, of the Sherman Kent Center, Kent encouraged arguments and dissent among analysts, as well as taking into account a "wide range of outside opinions."
 Kent also encouraged "collective responsibility for judgment," which supports a network approach to intelligence.
 In such a network, analysts are directly accountable for the work, and a decision maker or consumer's questions help the intelligence process by leading by pushing the analyst to challenge and refine his or her own work.

-It is important to note that agencies constantly modify the traditional, pure model in intelligence practice.
+Agencies constantly modify the traditional, pure model in intelligence practice.
 For example, various "centers" under the Director of National Intelligence deliberately put collectors and analysts into teams.

 The traditional intelligence cycle separates collectors, processors, and analysts and too often results in "throwing information over the wall" to become the next person's responsibility.
 Everyone neatly avoids responsibility for the quality of the final product.
 Because this "compartmentalized process results in formalized and relatively inflexible requirements at each stage, it is more predictable and therefore more vulnerable to an opponent’s countermeasures.”

 Kurt April and Julian Bessa examined weaknesses of the competitive intelligence community in their article "A Critique of the Strategic Competitive Intelligence Process within a Global Energy Multinational."
 They examined two competitive intelligence processes: Competitive Strategic Business Intelligence (CIAD) and Competitive Technical Intelligence (CTI).
 According to April and Bessa, CIAD is a linear process where the intelligence product moves upward through the layers of the organization.
 In contrast, CTI is a more networked model.
 They found that the organizational structure associated with CIAD prevents open-sharing of information and ideas, and is a stumbling block to intelligence analysis.”

 Testifying to the House Committee on Homeland Security Mr. Eliot A. Jardines, President of Open Source Publishing, Incorporated, presented a statement and supported the target-centric approach to intelligence.
 According to Mr. Jardines, Dr. Robert Clark "proposes a more target-centric, iterative and collaborative approach which would be far more effective than our current traditional intelligence cycle."